oddbird/oddleventy/content/blog/2024/zoomies.md

 on touch-screen devices.
 As far as I can tell,
-this was implemented originally for mobile Safari, and later added to the spec, and adopted by desktop browsers.
+this was implemented originally for mobile Safari -- then later added to the spec, and adopted by desktop browsers.
 In fact, the published spec
-mentions a previous name for it --
+uses an old name for it --
 _pinch zoom_ --
 and the Editor's Draft
-includes a brief explanation:
+provides an explanation for the change:

 {% set scaleFactorQuote %}
 The "scale factor" is often referred to as "pinch-zoom";